 Driving on a slippery surface means it’s much easier to lose control of your car.
 To counter this, all of your actions need to be carefully considered and controlled.
 Be gentle with the pedals, don’t make any sudden changes (unless forced to) and increase the distance between you and the car in front.
 In icy conditions, it is recommended that you leave a gap of at least 20 seconds between cars.

 The most dangerous aspect of winter weather is black ice.
 This is ice on the road’s surface that is largely invisible to the naked eye.
 If you’re driving in a controlled manner, you can usually feel when the car is on a precarious surface.
-Any sudden changes can cause your tyres to lose their grip on the road, so it is safer to slowly navigate these areas.
+Any sudden changes can cause even winter tyres to lose their grip on the road, so it is safer to slowly navigate these areas.

 Aside from ice and snow, another winter weather gift is fog.
 Yes, it looks atmospheric and spooky, but it can be a pain in the bum if you’re driving through it!
 Fog, snow and rain all affect your visibility, so there’s a few extra steps you need to take when heading out on the road in winter.